NascHQ/reactive-hermes/README.md

 ### Methods

-These are methods you can acces at `Hermes`:
+These are methods you can access at `Hermes`:

 - _Hermes.message(String)_
 This is an easy way to show a message.